rafaelvp-db/mlops-world-end-to-end/notebooks/README.md

   - run feature preprocessing on Spark
   - save prepared tabls into Delta
   - explore tables with Bamboolib
+  - explore tables with Databricks Notebook widgets for Vis + DataProfiler

 - **trained initial baseline model**
   - train a model with an AutoML for a baseline and initial code generation

-  - used HyperOpt on Spark for a hyperparameters tunning for an advance model
+- **hyperparameters tunning for an advance model**
+  - used HyperOpt with SparkTrials
   - track each model with the MlFlow tracking
   - register the best model into MlFlow registry
-  - creating a wrapper in case other team members need to access it and run the model apart
+  - creating a wrapper to serve the model later

+- **Databricks Feature Store***
+  - create a Feature Store Table
+  - create a FeatureLookup
+  - train your model with FS and MLFlow
+  - score your model

+- **promoting model**
+  - promote your Best model from None to Staging/ Production
+  - Batch Scoring
+  - Enabling Serving with API v2

+- **Score you model**
-- **promoting model into Stage**
+  - Batch Inference with Single Node model
-  -
+  - Batch INference with SparkUDF
+  - Live Serving with Databricks and MlFlow